katzur/story-sparks/README.md

 </details>

 ### Typography
 I decided to stay mostly with default fonts that came with Bootstrap CSS styling.
-Two fonts I especially liked to continuously use within this project to provide satisfiying design:
+Two fonts I especially liked to continuously use within this project to provide satisfying design:

-* Segoe UI - well known, easy to read, fits the page overal style.
+* Segoe UI - well known, easy to read, fits the page overall style.
 Used for the page name and login/ registration pages.
 * Roboto - sans-serif font - clean and easy to read.

 ### Images